AdobeDocs/experience-manager-screens.pt-BR/help/using/testing-quality-assurance.md

 >
 > 1. Instalar novas versões do aplicativo do player
 > 1. Monitorar recursos no nível do sistema
-> 1. Configurar configurações no nível do sistema
+> 1. Solução de problemas de erros no nível do sistema
-> 1. Permita a intervenção remota da área de trabalho.
+> 1. Permitir a intervenção remota do ambiente de trabalho